KRM2024/Sidharth_KrishnaS_BScCS_PlacementManagementSystem_HireHub/README.md

 # 📂 **Placement Management System – HireHub**

-*A smart, responsive platform to streamline university placement workflows, connect students with recruiters, and enhance the job-seeking experience.*
+**A smart, responsive platform to streamline university placement workflows, connect students with recruiters, and enhance the job-seeking experience.* enabling seamless interaction between students, recruiters, and administrators.*

 ---